 The ninth edition of The International is now behind us, capping off Dota 2’s 2018-2019 season.
-While players are enjoying a well-deserved break, Valve is hard at work putting together the competition’s next iteration.
+While players are enjoying a well-deserved break, Valve is hard at work putting together the competition’s next iteration: the Dota Pro Circuit

 As we already knew, the coming Dota Pro Circuit will still feature five Minor-Major event pairings.
 This year, qualification for these are condensed into a single qualifier per set.
 This means there are fewer events on the calendar, giving players more time to rest and acquire visas and the like.
 Both have been problems for the game’s pros in years past.